Posted: Friday, Feb. 2, 2018:

-But securitization is an innovative tool that could be used to benefit ratepayers, the Four Corners community and our climate.
+But securitization is an innovative tool that could be used to benefit ratepayers, the people living in the Four Corners and our climate.
 PNM’s legislation doesn’t do that sufficiently, but Sierra Club and a coalition of environmental groups are pressuring PNM to take advantage of this opportunity in an equitable and balanced manner.

 What is it, anyway?
 PNM says it is likely to close coal-fired San Juan Generating Station in 2022, but ratepayers are still paying back PNM for millions in capital investments it made in the plant over the decades.
 If the plant didn’t close early, customers would be paying those costs off until 2053, the plant’s original retirement date.
 If San Juan closes in 2022, either customers have to pay off the remaining $350 million, PNM has to take the loss, or a balance must be struck.